nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Tuesday 27-Sept-2022

+First stop was to pick-up where I left off with CSS Animations.
+I have a video from [Web Dev Simplified](https://www.youtube.com/watch?v=YszONjKpgg4) to watch, some more experimentation in the sandbox Reactjs site to do, and some emojis and/or thumbnail images to make.

+Next step will be behavioral questions.
+After that, a code challenge, then back to css animations probably.

 ## Monday 26-Sept-2022

 Today I started out working on a technical interview challenge question.
 This time the question was to make a function that accepted a String as input, and returned true if all the characters in the input string were unique.
 This time I was unable to complete all of the Code Fellows grading rubric items within 40 minutes, but that's ok.
 I was on the right track, implementing a method that uses a hashtable.
 Had I not spent so much time writing out the hashtable functionality during design time, I probably would have completed coding and a step through.
 Commonly, I pick the wrong level of detail (usually too much) for situations like these, and that is what happened this time.
 Another issue was I couldn't remember how Java's String methods were used to a) replace characters, and b) split a String into a character array.
 After the time was up, I opened up a new brach on my java-code-challenges repo and built-up the solution starting with my whiteboard notes, and going from there.
 Within about 2 hours I had a working solution, fully documented, with a full suite of unit tests.